large image

 …and since then?

-Hedge is a standard part of our post-production workflow now.
-We use it for every project, for any media we shoot.
+Offshoot is a standard part of our post-production workflow now; used for every corporate video production.
 It is a very clear bit of software, not over complicating the process with an overly technical design, whilst giving us the information we need to see.

 In every other aspect it is an integral part to our video workflow.
-Hedge gives us peace of mind, clarity and speed when managing media from shoots.
+Offshoot gives us peace of mind, clarity and speed when managing media from shoots.